onecooljimoke/HeuristicsProject/notes.md

     + 0 = the square is a draw
     + 1 = player one won the square
     + 2 = player two won the square

+## Game Engine Communication
+### Input
+- Space delimited
+- Starts with one of three words
+  + settings
+    - For now we are only interested in 'settings your_botid i'
+      + 'i' can be 1 or 2
+    - any other settings input we can ignore for now
+  + update
+    - 'update game field [c,...]
+      + provides a list of the current board state (see field definition above)
+      + list format: c,c,c,c,....,c (length of 81)
+    - 'update game macroboard [s,....]'
+      + provides a list of the current macroboard state (see macroboard defn above)
+      + list format s,s,s,...s (length of 9)
+    - also 'update game round i' and 'update game move i' but not interested in now
+  + action
+    - only one possible input starting with 'action'
+    - 'action move t'
+      + means it's our turn to move, initiate the move process
+      + 't' is timebank in milliseconds (we can ignore the time for now)

+### Output
+- Will always be 'place_move i i'
+  + 'i' is the row or column number of the 9 by 9 gameboard
+  + 'i' is a value from 0 to 8

 ## Board Calculations
 ### Upper Left Corner of a Macro